iamwhil/graph19/README.md

 Okay so there are otherways to do this without all the fancy engine stuff... with graph itself.
 Do we gain anything else?

-Yes we do we also can keep functionality siloed in the components.
+Yes we do, we also can keep functionality siloed in the components.
 If we don't want the application to be able to do something, we just don't include that component.
 Or what if we want to add some crazy new feature?
 We can keep all the logic for it in the component, no spaghetti code or logic where it does not belong.
 So what if that crazy new feature was horrible?
 Delete the component, and clean up is done.

 So how do we do this?